stevenstetzler/kahs-nn/README.md

 # Demos

-## Data Anaalysis
+## Data Analysis
 Several demos can be found in `intro_python/demos` showing how Python is used in science for data analysis.
+We have a Jupyter notebook on performing text analysis in `intro_python/demos/text_analysis/moby_dick.ipynb`.
+Jordan provides some of his simulation code from his Physics senior thesis at Tufts University in `intro_python/demos/simulations`, along with a demonstration for using Python to work with Excel files in `intro_python/demos/excel_demo`.

 ## Computer Vision

+Most of this work is based on [Connely Barnes'](http://www.cs.virginia.edu/~connelly/) course at the University of Virginia, [CS 4501 - Introduction to Computer Vision](http://www.cs.virginia.edu/~connelly/class/2017/intro_vision/).

+### Filters and Image Processing
 We have a Jupyter notebook explaining basic image processing with filters to make edge and face detectors in `cv_filters/computer_vision_filters.ipynb`.

-## Neural Networks
+### Neural Networks
 We have a Jupyter notebook explaining how to train and use a neural network in Keras to classify handwritten digits from the MNIST dataset, found in `digits/digit_classifier.ipynb`.

 We have a Jupyter notebook explaining how to use a Convolutional Neural Network to classify cat and dog images in `cats_or_dogs/cat_or_dog.ipynb`.